francois-le-ko4la/python-ping/README.md

 on linux environments.

 The GUI has been build with `curses` library provided by system V/posix environments.
-A windows library exist and allow you to adapt the screen module.
+A windows library exists and allow you to adapt the screen module.

 __This project is not :__
 - a ping command replacement